wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 ### Include tenants and set their applications in the NGINX configuration file

-The tenants and the applications are the separate entities so they are now logically configured with the different directives and no API requests are required to set relations between the tenants and applications.
-Instead these relations are easily defined via the configuration itself.

 Specify the tenant UUIDs received above in the [`wallarm_partner_client_uuid`](../admin-en/configure-parameters-en.md#wallarm_partner_client_uuid) and the protected application IDs in the [`wallarm_application`](../admin-en/configure-parameters-en.md#wallarm_application) directives in the NGINX configuration file.
 For example:

 ```